 Specific CBD oil product cost depends on their concentration or strength.
 Some have a low concentration of only 10mg CBD in 1mL while others are very concentrated, up to 150mg per 1mL.

-To see these products and their exact cost, you can register to be an e-patient of ours and we can breakdown these costs for you in more detail.
+To learn more about these products and their exact cost, you can register to be an e-patient of ours and we can breakdown these costs for you in more detail.

 The cost of CBD oil is not based on the bottle price